SWOT-Confluence/input/README.md

 Input also transfer the current version of the SoS to the appropriate EFS mount.

 TO DO:
-- PO.DAAC S3 transfer of data functionality is not available for SWOT and needs to be tested
+- PO.DAAC S3 transfer of data functionality is not available for SWOT and needs to be tested; implement in Login and Extract classes
 - Handling of time for nodes -> will nodes have different time stamps than reaches?

 # installation